Jordan Ayew: International career

 He was part of the Ghanaian team in the 2021 Africa Cup of Nations that was eliminated at the group stage of the competition.
 In January 2024, he was named in the 27-man squad for the 2023 Africa Cup of Nations in Ivory Coast.
 He scored two penalties in his 100th international cap, which ended in a 2–2 draw against Mozambique in the last group stage match of the African competition.

-Ayew scored a penalty in a friendly match against Nigeria in which Ghana lost 2–1 on 22 March 2024.

-He featured and scored in the 2026 World Cup Qualifiers match on 6 June 2024 in which Ghana beat Mali 2–1, he also scored a hat-trick when the Black Stars beat the Central African Republic on 10 June 2024 at the Baba Yara Stadium in Kumasi.

-In November 2024, Black Stars coach Otto Addo name Jordan Ayew captain of the team ahead of crucial Afcon 2025 qualification matches.
+He featured and scored in the 2026 World Cup qualifiers match on 6 June 2024 in which Ghana beat Mali 2–1, he also scored a hat-trick when the Black Stars beat the Central African Republic on 10 June 2024 at the Baba Yara Stadium in Kumasi.
+In November 2024, Ghana coach Otto Addo name Jordan Ayew captain of the team ahead of crucial Afcon 2025 qualification matches.

+On 2 June 2026, he was named in the 26-man squad for the 2026 FIFA World Cup.
+On the same day, he featured in his 120th international match in a 1–1 friendly draw with Wales, equaling the record for the most international appearances by a Ghanaian player, previously set by his brother André Ayew.
+On 17 June, he made his record 121st appearance for Ghana in the team's World Cup opening match against Panama, also becoming the fourth player to represent Ghana at three different World Cups.
+At 34 years and 185 days, he surpassed Denis Odoi as the oldest player to feature for Ghana at a World Cup.

 Personal life

-Ayew is the son of Maha Ayew and Abedi Pele.
-His maternal grandfather, Alhaji A.A.
-Khadir, is Lebanese.
-His father, uncles Kwame and Sola, and brothers André and Ibrahim are all current or former professional footballers as well as a sister, Imani.
+Ayew is the son of Ghanaian footballer Abedi Pele and Maha Ayew.
+Through his mother, he has Lebanese ancestry; his maternal grandfather, Abdul Aziz Khaldi, was Lebanese.
+He comes from a family of footballers: his father was a Ghanaian international footballer, while his brothers André and Ibrahim, and uncles Kwame and Sola, have also played professionally.
+He also has a sister, Imani.

 Ayew is a practising Muslim.
-He has never been married but shares two children with Denise Acquah and another older son from a previous relationship.
+He has never married but has three children: two with Denise Acquah and another from a previous relationship.

-In addition to his Ghanaian nationality, he holds French nationality.